ppriewe88/audio-crm-backendonly/README.md

     - More documentation to come!

 # Hint: This repo contains the backend only!
+It serves ONLY for cloud deployment (and local tests)

     - to start it locally, run localrag_api.py
-    - alternatively, start run_app.bat.
+    - alternatively, start run_app.bat to start this backend.
 To see how, check heading description in that file.